 Cause: Dirty Ductwork

-Your furnace uses air ducts to distribute warm air throughout your home.
-Mold can grow in the ductwork over time, particularly if you live in a humid climate.
+Your furnace works with air ducts to send warm air across your house.
+Mold can grow in the ductwork as time goes on, especially if you live in a humid climate.
 You can eliminate the mold by having an HVAC technician do air duct cleaning.

 Depend on Us with Your Furnace Repair Needs

-Trying to fix your heating and cooling system by yourself is difficult.
+Trying to fix your heating and cooling system on your own is hard.
 Your comfort is our number one goal at Point Heating & Cooling, so our pros are here to help you when you need us.
-When you need furnace repair in that you can depend on, contact us at .
+When you need furnace repair in that you can trust, call us at .